 BE A PART OF SOMETHING: VOLUNTEER AT THE Y

 Your generosity and the generosity of other like-minded members of our community is the core of our organization’s success.
 Volunteer opportunities at the Central Connecticut Coast YMCA run the gambit, from one-time commitments such as working to raise funds to support our Financial Assistance programs, to helping at a special event, to longer-term opportunities such as coaching youth and teen sports and tutoring youth.

 The YMCA offers volunteers a chance to improve the lives of children and families and to make our communities stronger.
 In addition to feeling great about your efforts, volunteers have the opportunity to:

 - Experience personal growth

 - Create opportunities for your neighbors to participate at the Y

 - Give back to the community through service to others

 - Explore and/or discover a hidden passion

-- Expand knowledge and skills through training
+- Expand knowledge and skills through training and hands on experiences

 - Fulfill community service requirements for school credit